nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * A Deadline should always include a title, description and date and should not be left blank.
 * Both title and description should not be left blank.
-* A date should strictly follow the format of YYYY-MM-DD.
+* A date should strictly follow the format of YYYY-MM-DD and it should be a valid date.

 <div markdown="span" class="alert alert-primary">:bulb: **Invalid input:**
 0000-00-00 is <strong>not</strong> considered a valid date.